Fusion and positivity in chiral conformal field theory

 This strategy is quite similar to the one employed in \cite{Wa98,TL97,GuiG2} to compute fusion rules for WZW models of type $ABCDG$ and Virasoro minimal models.
 In fact, the results in Section \ref{sec: fusion rules for bimodules} can be understood as a way of systematizing these kinds of calculations, and going directly from information about VOA branching rules to theorems about conformal nets without needing to prove any analytic results along the way.

-For example, Wassermann uses the embedding of $V(\fsl_n,k)$ into free fermions to deduce analytic properties of $\fsl_n$-primary fields whose charge space is the vector representation.
+For example, Wassermann uses the embedding of $V(\fsl_n,k)$ into free fermions to deduce analytic properties of $\fsl_n$-primary fields whose charge space is the vector representation (i.e. the defining representation $\bbC^n$ corresponding to the Young diagram $\square$).
 The same inclusions show that $I\binom{N}{M_\square K} = I_{loc} \binom{N}{M_\square K}$ where $M_\square$ is the $V(\fsl_n,k)$ representation corresponding to the vector representation.
 Thus we can show $\pi^{M_\square} \boxtimes \pi^N \cong \pi^{M_\square \boxtimes N}$.
 Similarly, the inclusions used to study WZW models of type $BCDG$ in \cite{GuiG2} produce localized intertwining operators, and many of the same conformal net fusion rule computations can be obtained directly from our results.
 Moreover, these results can be extended to WZW models of type $EF$ as well, as we do not encounter any of the difficulties described in \cite[\S6]{GuiG2} following our approach.
 It is possible that when $\frg$ is of type $E$ or $F$, enough information about can be extracted from the inclusions $\frg \subset E_8$ and $\frg_{k+1} \subset \frg_k \times \frg_1$ to fully compute the fusion rules for $\cA_{V(\frg,k)}$.
 We do not attempt such a calculation here.
 Instead, we will explore in future work the general framework described in Section \ref{sec: outlook} for obtaining fusion rule calculations without a case-by-case analysis.